smcgann99/node-red-face-detection-plus/README.md

 # Description

- This module provides a node that detects faces in the picture. you can use it with other services.
-You can also cut the face images you want from the origin image and download them.
-If you want, you can easily create a service by uploading images directly, using a webcam, or inputting photos from an IoT camera.
+ This module provides a node that detects faces in the picture.
+You can use the output with node-red-vectorize-plus as part of a face recognition flow.

-# Pre-requisites

-@smcgann/node-red-face-detection-plus requires **[Node-RED](https://nodered.org/)** to be installed.
+ You can also use it to crop the face images from the original image and save them as files.

 # Install

-To use this module you need to go to the folder where node-red is installed and use the npm install command.
+Either use the Edit Menu - Manage Palette option to install, or run the following command in your Node-RED user directory - typically `~/.node-red`

 ```bash
 cd ~/.node-red/
 npm install @smcgann/node-red-face-detection-plus
 ```

-# Node

-## face-detection

-This is a node that detects and outputs faces in image.

-### input
+### Input

-Image Buffer

-- Image represented as binary buffer
+- msg.payload -> Image Buffer (Image represented as binary buffer)
+- msg.faceOptions -> Object (used to override node config settings) e.g. {"threshold":0.4,"model":"yolov8n-face"}

-### property
+### Property

 <img width="700" alt="detected_object" src="https://github.com/smcgann99/node-red-face-detection-plus/assets/130892737/4b813dbf-d39b-4a84-b731-1f9f82500d2e">

 Name

-- The name of the node displayed on the workspace.
+- The name of the node displayed in the editor.

 Return Value

-- Type of data to be transmitted as output of the node.
+- Type of data to be returned by the output of the node.
 Supports Detected Object, Image Buffer, and Image File.
-    - Detected Object : Result object of the pre-trained model.
-A model can contain only the face object.
+    - Detected Object : *data.boxes* will contain the detected face objects.
 Included values are x, y, w, h, prob.
         - x : zero-indexed offset from left edge of the original image
         - y : zero-indexed offset from top edge of the original image
         - w : the width of cropped image
         - h : the height of cropped image
         - prob : Accuracy of the face detected by the model
-    - Image Buffer : Image buffer resulting from a pre-trained model
+    - Image Buffer : *data.faces* will contain an array of image buffers cropped from input image.
+Also includes *data.boxes* as above.
-    - Image File : Image file resulting from a pre-trained model.
+    - Image File : Image file(s) of the cropped faces.

 Absolute Path Dir

 - Absolute path to save the file to.
-Show only when you select Image File as Return Value
+Shown only when you select Image File as Return Value

 Confidence Threshold

 - Confidence threshold of the results of the pre-trained model.
-You must specify a value between 0 and 1.
+You must specify a value between 0.1 and 1.
 The lower the value, the more faces are detected.

-### output
+### Output

 Data is output in the output format selected in the 'Return Value' property.